Quivers with relations for symmetrizable Cartan matrices I : Foundations: Introduction and main results

 \subsection{Notation}

 By a \emph{subcategory} we always mean a full subcategory which is closed under isomorphisms and direct summands.
 By an \emph{algebra} we mean an associative $K$-algebra with $1$.
 For a $K$-algebra $A$ let $\md(A)$ be the category of finite-dimensional left $A$-modules.
 If $A = KQ/I$ is the path algebra of a quiver $Q$ modulo some ideal $I$, then $\rep(A)$ denotes the category of finite-dimensional representations of $(Q,I)$.
 By definition these are the representations of $Q$ which are annihilated by $I$.
 We often identify $\md(A)$ and $\rep(A)$.
 Let $\proj(A)$ and $\inj(A)$ be the full subcategories of $\rep(A)$ with objects the projective and injective $A$-modules, respectively.
 Let $\Du := \Hom_K(-,K)$ be the usual $K$-duality.
 For a finite-dimensional algebra $A$ let $\tau(-) = \tau_A(-)$ be the Auslander-Reiten translation of $A$.
 For a module $X$ we denote by $\add(X)$ the subcategory of modules which are isomorphic to finite direct sums of direct summands of $X$.
 As a general reference for the representation theory of finite-dimensional algebras we refer to the books \cite{ARS,Ri2}.
 The composition of maps $f\df X \to Y$ and $g\df Y \to Z$ is denoted by $gf\df X \to Z$.
+For arrows $\alpha\df i \to j$ and $\beta\df j \to k$ in a quiver, we write their composition as $\beta\alpha\df i \to k$.
 By $\N$ we denote the natural numbers including $0$.